Unveiling the Magnitude: Exploring 4 to the 7th Power

 -

 Scientific Notation: Exponents are crucial for expressing extremely large or small numbers concisely.
-For instance, the speed of light is approximately 3 x 10⁸ meters per second.
+Take this case: the speed of light is approximately 3 x 10⁸ meters per second.
 The exponent 8 indicates that the number 3 is multiplied by 10 eight times.

 -